 Lecturer: Prof. Heinz Müller, Swiss Federal Institute of Intellectual Property.

-During the PlantHUB Summer School the ESR implemented the responsible research and innovation framework (RRI) of the European Union in exemplary research fields of plant sciences, including plant breeding, smart farming, digitalization in agriculture or genome editing (CRISPR/Cas-method).
+During the PlantHUB Summer School the PhD students implemented the responsible research and innovation framework (RRI) of the European Union in exemplary research fields of plant sciences, including plant breeding, smart farming, digitalization in agriculture or genome editing (CRISPR/Cas-method).
 During Case study work they reflected on a science-in-society research process that includes the following dimensions: Anticipating a wide range of possible futures with the public and stakeholders.
 Become reflective about involved values and interests.
 Opening the research process to all actors, providing them with meaningful information, including different perspectives and expertise across a diversity of communities.
 And, be responding and adapting research to societal needs and views.
 They also had the opportunity to reflect on their own research projects.